Plainsmen run-rule Ponca City, 10-2

-On Senior Baseball Day Saturday afternoon, juniors Cooper Jarnagin and Karter Simon would take the spotlight in a 10-2 Enid run-rule win over arch-rival Ponca City at David Allen Memorial Ballpark.
+ENID, Okla. — On Senior Baseball Day Saturday afternoon, April 8, 2023, juniors Cooper Jarnagin and Karter Simon would take the spotlight in a 10-2 Enid run-rule win over arch-rival Ponca City at David Allen Memorial Ballpark.

 Simon helped save Enid’s pitching for Monday and Tuesday’s crucial series with District 6A-4 co-leader Bixby by only allowing two hits and one run over three and two-thirds innings.
 He struck out four and did not walk a batter.